-Amalia Scott is an Astrologer, Tarot reader, teacher, and witch living in the foothills of the Sierra Nevada Mountains.
+Amalia Scott is an Astrologer, Tarot reader, teacher of the esoteric arts, and witch living in the foothills of the Sierra Nevada Mountains.
 Her work with clients is a practice in highlighting the tools they carry naturally and coaching them into a space of empowered action in the world.
-She is committed to ethical and practical service to the individuals, couples, and businesses she works with.
+She is committed to ethical and practical service.
+She also publishes free blog updates that follow the lunar cycle.

 Amalia holds a degree from Columbia University in New York City, where she studied Art History and Literature.
 She has worked in museums, co-operated community library, art, community education, and occult spaces in Brooklyn, NY, Oakland, CA, and Grass Valley, CA. She holds a 200-hour Yoga Teacher Training certification from the Niroga Institute in Oakland, CA.